10 Best AI Marketing Tools for Creative Analytics 2026

 1. Segwise

 Its project and brand “studio” view brings creatives and performance together in one place, allowing teams to manage multiple brands or apps, track trends over time, and detect creative fatigue before it impacts results.
-The multimodal analysis blends visual, text, and audio data to give a fuller picture of what makes an ad work.
-Segwise also integrates directly with major mobile measurement partners and ad networks, so creative and performance data are automatically synced without manual exports or complex setup.
+Beyond analysis, a Creative Strategy Agent (its AI Chat) answers plain-language questions about your data, and a Creative Generation Agent turns winning patterns into net-new image, video, and playable creatives.
+Segwise integrates directly with major mobile measurement partners and ad networks, so creative and performance data are automatically synced without manual exports or complex setup.

 Key features:

-• Multimodal auto-tagging: Tags hooks, characters, CTAs, product shots, audio cues, and on-screen text at the element level.
+Multimodal auto-tagging: Tags hooks, characters, CTAs, product shots, audio cues, and on-screen text at the element level.
+It is the only platform that also tags playable (interactive) ads.

-• Element → KPI mapping: Links every tagged element to key performance indicators so teams can focus on creative aspects that actually drive ROI.
+Element to KPI mapping: Links every tagged element to key performance indicators so teams can focus on creative aspects that actually drive ROI.

-• Integrations: Built-in connections with leading MMPs such as AppsFlyer, Adjust, and Singular, along with ad networks like Meta, Google, and TikTok, allowing campaign and creative data to sync seamlessly.
+Integrations: Built-in connections across 15+ ad networks and MMPs, including Meta, Google, TikTok, Snapchat, Axon/AppLovin, Unity Ads, and Mintegral, plus MMPs such as AppsFlyer, Adjust, Branch, and Singular, allowing campaign and creative data to sync seamlessly.

-• Fatigue monitoring: Flags creatives that are losing effectiveness so they can be refreshed before spend drains.
+Fatigue monitoring: Native fatigue detection flags creatives that are losing effectiveness so they can be refreshed before spend drains.

 Limitations:

-• Pricing and enterprise terms are usually delivered via demo and custom quote, which adds procurement steps for teams looking for a simple, self-serve sign-up.
+Detailed plan and enterprise terms are usually shared via demo, which adds a step for teams that want a fully self-serve sign-up.

 Pricing: